Probabilistic risk aversion for generalized rank-dependent functions: Preliminaries

+O-concavity and o-quasi-concavity are defined similarly.
+These properties are common for risk measures (\cite{ADEH99,FS16}).
+Moreover, \cite{DBW24} extended the study of o-quasi-convexity to the space of sequences of bounded random variables, further illustrating the relevance of these concepts in various frameworks.

-For the same law-based mapping $\rho$, o-convexity and m-convexity have different interpretations, and sometimes they conflict each other.
-For instance, the variance is \emph{o-convex and m-concave}.
-This conflict is indeed intuitive, because a mixture of two random losses, representing diversification, reduces variability, whereas a mixture of two distributions, representing throwing a die to determine between two models, increases variability.\footnote{In the risk measure literature, o-quasi-convexity on $\X$ is argued by \cite{CMMM11} to better represent the consideration of diversification.} A mapping may be both o-convex and m-convex, and an example is the expected utility, $F\mapsto \int u \d F$ for a convex function $u$; this mapping is indeed o-convex and m-linear (i.e., both m-convex and m-concave).
-Nevertheless, Proposition \ref{pr:conflict} in Section \ref{app:A} shows a conflict between o-convexity and m-convexity; that is, among constant-additive mappings, only a scaled expected value satisfies both properties.
+For the same mapping $\rho$, o-convexity and p-convexity have different interpretations, and sometimes they conflict with each other.
+For instance, the variance is \emph{o-convex and p-concave}.
+This conflict is indeed intuitive, because a mixture of two random losses, representing diversification, reduces variability, whereas a mixture of two distributions, representing throwing a die to determine between two models, increases variability.\footnote{In the risk measure literature, o-quasi-convexity on $\X$ is argued by \cite{CMMM11} to better represent the consideration of diversification.} A mapping may be both o-convex and p-convex, and an example is the expected utility, $F\mapsto \int u \d F$ for a convex function $u$; this mapping is indeed o-convex and p-linear (i.e., both p-convex and p-concave).
+Nevertheless, Proposition \ref{pr:conflict} in Section \ref{app:A} shows a conflict between o-convexity and p-convexity; that is, among continuous and constant-additive mappings (e.g., monetary risk measures of \cite{FS16}), only a scaled expected value satisfies both properties.

+We collect some notation used later in the paper.
+Denote by $\M_c$ the set of all compactly supported distributions on $\R$, and $\X_c$, which is defined on a nonatomic probability space, is the set of all random variables having distributions in $\M_c$.
+Note that both $\M_c$ and $\X_c$ are convex.
+We use $\esssup X$ and $\essinf X$ to represent the essential supremum and the essential infimum of a random variable $X$ on a probability space, respectively.
+Denote by $\delta_x$ the point-mass at $x\in\R$.
+The function $\id_{A}$ is the indicator function of an event $A$.
+Throughout, terms like ``increasing" and ``decreasing" are in the non-strict sense.
+All real-valued functions are tacitly assumed to be measurable.
+We say that a real-valued function is (strictly) monotone if it is (strictly) increasing or (strictly) decreasing.
+A functional $\rho:\mathcal M\to\R$ is monotone if $\rho(F)\le \rho(G)$ for all $F,G\in\mathcal M$ such that $F\le_{\rm FSD} G$ where $\le_{\rm FSD}$ represents the first-order stochastic dominance, i.e., $F\le_{\rm FSD} G$ means that $\int f\d F\le \int f\d G$ for all increasing $f:\R\to\R$.